Find a Pest Control Professional

 National Pest Management Association shares bed bug prevention tips for Spring Breakers

-FAIRFAX, VA – Every year, millions of Americans look forward to escaping to popular destinations during their Spring Break vacation.
+FAIRFAX, Va.
+(March 6, 2013) – Every year, millions of Americans look forward to escaping to popular destinations during their Spring Break vacation.
 But whether it’s fun in the sun with college friends or a relaxing family getaway, travelers may find themselves with a biting problem – bed bugs.
 The National Pest Management Association (NPMA) encourages those traveling this spring to brush up on bed bug prevention tips.

 “From hostels to five-star hotels, bed bug encounters have become much more common in all types of lodging facilities,” said Missy Henriksen, vice president of public affairs for the NPMA.
 “Fortunately, there are a few things Spring Break travelers can do before, during and after their vacation to avoid finding bed bugs in hotels and bringing them home in suitcases.”